 When you think of acne treatments, azelaic acid might not be the first ingredient to come to mind—or, let's be honest, even the fifth ingredient—but it should be.
 Whether you use it as a cream, gel, or foam cleanser, this treatment may banish bacteria and reduce redness brought on by different skin conditions.

-Azelaic acid is a favorite of dermatologists for its gentleness and versatility (it helps with way more than just acne breakouts), this skincare ingredient deserves a little more respect and recognition than it gets in the beauty world.
+Azelaic acid is a favorite of dermatologists for its gentleness and versatility (it helps with way more than just acne breakouts), this skin care ingredient deserves a little more respect and recognition than it gets in the beauty world.
 To thoroughly explain the full range of benefits of using this overachieving skincare ingredient, we turned to the pros.

-Type of ingredient: Exfoliant
+Type of ingredient: Acid/Exfoliant

 How often can you use it: It is safe to use twice a day (morning and night) or once every other day for those with sensitive skin.

 Works well with: Alpha-hydroxy acids (AHA), beta-hydroxy acid (BHA), and retinol.